-3) Each student will be responsible for helping me lead at least one weekly class discussion.
+3) Participate in class!
+This is a seminar and each of you are expected to contribute to the discussion.
+Part of participation includes helping me lead at least one weekly class discussion for a single article assigned that week.
 Sign-up sheets will be passed around during the first week of class.
-As a codiscussant, your job is to introduce critically the material and to come up with a few (3-5) substantive questions in the form of a one-page handout (to be electronically distributed to the rest of the group by 9 pm on the day before class) to get the discussion rolling.
+As a codiscussant, your job is to introduce critically the material and to come up with a few (3-5) substantive questions in the form of a one-page handout (to be electronically distributed to the rest of the group by 12pm on the day of class) to get the discussion rolling.
 Such questions may target what you consider the key issue/problematic raised by the author(s) in question, a shortcoming in the argument/evidence, a puzzling claim, broader implications, exciting/provocative comparisons, and so forth.
-You will meet with me 15 minutes before class to go over our approach to discussion for the day.
+You will meet with me 10 minutes before class to go over our approach to discussion for the day.